Narmilan-A/Smart-Vegetation-Mapping-Workshop/Aerial Data Processing.md

-# Aerial Data Processing with Ground Control Points (GCPs) in Agisoft Metashape: A Beginner's Guide
+# Aerial Data Processing Guide for Beginners

-This comprehensive guide provides step-by-step instructions for processing aerial imagery using Agisoft Metashape Professional, incorporating Ground Control Points (GCPs) to enhance georeferencing accuracy.
-Designed for beginners, each step includes detailed explanations of its purpose and execution.

 ## Table of Contents